neemakot/Health-Fact-Checking/README.md

 ## Dataset

 We present __PUBHEALTH__, a comprehensive dataset for explainable automated fact-checking of public health claims.
 Each instance in the __PUBHEALTH__ dataset has an associated veracity label (true, false, unproven, mixture).
 Furthermore each instance in the dataset has an _explanation_ text field.
 The explanation is a justification for which the claim has been assigned a particular veracity label.

-The dataset can be found under ``data/PUBHEALTH/``.
-Further information about the dataset (e.g., test/train/dev splits, data collection, data processing) can be found in the ``DATASHEET`` and ``README`` provided under `data/`.
+The dataset can be [downloaded here](https://drive.google.com/file/d/1eTtRs5cUlBP5dXsx-FTAlmXuB6JQi2qj/view).

 The following is an example instance of the PUBHEALTH dataset: